SystemsApproach/7E/introduction/architecture.rst

 the transmission of raw bits over a communications link.
 The *data link* layer then collects a stream of bits into a larger aggregate called a *frame*.
-Network adaptors, along with device drivers running in the node’s operating system, typically implement the data link level.
+Network adaptors, along with device drivers running in the node operating system, typically implement the data link level.
 This means that frames, not raw bits, are actually delivered to hosts.
 The *network* layer handles routing among nodes within a packet-switched network.
 At this layer, the unit of data exchanged